Purpose of our privacy statement

 The information that you provide will be stored securely on our systems and any paper records you have completed will be shredded.
 Our security measures and procedures reflect the seriousness with which we approach security and the value we attach to your information.

-Only relevant members of staff will access the information you provide to us.
+Only relevant members of staff will access the information you provide to us, and all staff are subject to duties of confidentiality.

 Can we use your information for any other purpose?